 - Enabling cloud app developers faced with data stored in hybrid environments

 - Easing data and service migration to the cloud

-- Reducing attack surface and misuse of data and service
+- Reducing attack surface and misuse of data and services

 As organizations adapt to cloud services and capabilities, cloud app developers are running into hurdles trying to work within hybrid environments.
-For various reasons, some IT processes, computing power and data will need to reside within on-premises data centers while others are moved to the cloud.
-Many leading organizations insist their proprietary applications and top-secret data remains in a data center they own or service other central services that are not tied to cloud environments — other data can live within the cloud.
-Yet building applications in AWS or Azure enable developers to focus on building applications, not setting up servers or services.
-Instead of spending time on OS patching, network configuration and more, developers can focus on producing the content or services they want to offer to customers.
+For various reasons, some IT processes, computing power, and data will need to reside within on-premises data centers while others are moved to the cloud.
+Many leading organizations insist their proprietary applications and top-secret data remain in a data center they own or in other central services that are not tied to cloud environments.
+Other data can live within the cloud.
+Yet building applications in AWS or Azure allows developers to focus on building applications, not setting up servers or services.
+Instead of spending time on OS patching, network configuration, and more, developers can focus on producing the content or services they want to offer to customers.
 With Edge service points in AWS or Azure, our customers can control the DNS resolution path to hybrid on-premises and cloud sources in a prioritized order.